nguyenhuy0905/WPFSweeper/README.md

 valid, look extremely clunky.
 Also, DP will allow me to test everything much more easily; write a test class, and plug that in instead of the usual class.
 Just like playing a jigsaw.
 * Write this on a different, cross-platform framework.
 I am thinking something like MAUI.
+* Improve memory usage, if that's possible.
+Something like using the mouse's position instead of creating hundreds of buttons.
+But that would require a complete overhaul of the codes for the Cell class, and consequently all logics of other classes that have relations to this class.
 #### Why the random German sentences here and there?
 * Man, I'm trying to learn the language. *Ich kann gute Deutsche nicht.*
 ---